OctopusDeploy/docs/docs/deployment-process/operations-runbooks/index.md

 ## Permissions and Roles

-Permissions are available to help you manage access to Runbooks, these include `RunbookView` (for viewing), `RunbookEdit` (for creating, editing, deleting and snapshotting), and `RunbookRunView`, `RunbookRunCreate` and `RunbookRunDelete` permissions.
+Permissions are available to help you manage access to Runbooks, these include `RunbookView` (for viewing), `RunbookEdit` (for creating, editing, deleting and snapshotting), and `RunbookRunView`, `RunbookRunCreate` and `RunbookRunDelete` permissions (following the same pattern used for Deployments).

 | Permission  | Description |
 | ------------- | ------------- |